Update from CytomX Therapeutics Inc. (CTMX): A steady trajectory - The Dwinnex

-The closing price of CytomX Therapeutics Inc. (NASDAQ: CTMX) was $2.75 for the day, up 0.73% from the previous closing price of $2.73.
+CytomX Therapeutics Inc. (NASDAQ: CTMX) closed the day trading at $2.70 up 0.75% from the previous closing price of $2.68.
 In other words, the price has increased by $+0.0200 from its previous closing price.
-On the day, 1622367 shares were traded.
-CTMX stock price reached its highest trading level at $2.7800 during the session, while it also had its lowest trading level at $2.6350.
+On the day, 952914 shares were traded.
+CTMX stock price reached its highest trading level at $2.7350 during the session, while it also had its lowest trading level at $2.6300.

 Sponsored